LekaiSong/Deep-Learning/README.md

 <br> Take an example.
 >![inception_test_result](https://github.com/LekaiSong/Deep-Learning/blob/master/inception_prediction_result.png)

 #### 4. The CNN.py provides a much more convenient training model because only a few typical layers such as convolutional layer and pooling layer are added.
-In this model, RGB images are resized into 64pixel*64pixel.
+In this model, RGB images are resized into 64pixel*64pixel. <br> 'python inceptionpredict.py -i path/test_image'.

 ### Comparison